Nate Spears: Cleveland Indians

 On November 16, 2012, the Cleveland Indians signed Spears to a minor league contract.
 He played 68 games for the Triple–A Columbus Clippers and 4 games for the Double–A Akron Aeros in 2013.
 He became a free agent at the end of the season.

 Philadelphia Phillies

 Spears signed a minor league deal with the Philadelphia Phillies on June 8, 2014.
 He hit .299 with 2 home runs and 15 RBI in 52 games with the Triple–A Lehigh Valley IronPigs.
 Spears elected free agency after the 2014 season.

 Somerset Patriots

 Spears signed with the Somerset Patriots of the Atlantic League of Professional Baseball for the 2015 season.
 He became a free agent after the 2015 season.

 Coaching career

+Boston Red Sox

 Spears was a coaching assistant in 2016 with Boston's Single-A affiliate, the Greenville Drive.
-He was named hitting coach for the Lowell Spinners, Boston's Class A-Short Season affiliate, in January 2017.
-In February 2021, he was named hitting coach for Greenville, now a Boston farm team at the Class A-Advanced level.
+He was named hitting coach for the Lowell Spinners, Boston's Low-A affiliate, in January 2017.
+In February 2021, he was named hitting coach for Greenville, now a Boston farm team at the High-A level.

+Chicago Cubs

+On February 18, 2026, Spears was announced as a hitting coach for the South Bend Cubs, the High-A affiliate of the Chicago Cubs.